Maciek-Hetman/battery_health/README.md

 - Xiaomi 12X, Xiaomi.eu idk what version, Magisk 25.2
 - Samsung Galaxy Note 9, OneUI 4, No root

 The app is built using Flutter and Material3 (Also known as Material You) design.
-Monet engine does not work.
+Monet engine does work.

+Features:

+- Battery health percentage*
+- Cycle count*
+- Full charge and design capacity values*
+- Basic device info

+* - these features work only with rooted devices

 ## Screenshots